kuzzleio/sdk-csharp/doc/1/controllers/bulk/mwrite-async/index.md

 ## Return

-A `hits` array, containing the list of created documents, in the same order than the one provided in the query.
+A `JObject` containing a `hits` array which represent the list of created documents, in the same order than the one provided in the query.

 | Property   | Type               | Description                                     |
 | ---------- | ------------------ | ----------------------------------------------- |